mdlincoln/mdlincoln.github.io/_posts/2016-07-26-live-peer-review-mapping-architecture-in-germany.md

 Creatively computing different perspectives on German construction in this period, whether through spatial re-projection, or some other method, may prove useful for thinking about research problems in architectural history.
 I believe it could also provide a valuable model of humanistic computational analysis that does not establish data and computing as a deterministic or "objective" method, but instead as yet another humanistic approach that [productively transforms its subject of study](http://sappingattention.blogspot.com/2016/07/why-digital-humanists-dont-need-to.html) in order to develop new interpretations.

-[^1]: It is also crucial to note that the underlying mean distance calculation still does not account for the practicalities of actually traveling to a given site.
+[^orbis]: It is also crucial to note that the underlying mean distance calculation still does not account for the practicalities of actually traveling to a given site.
 Such an interpretation which would demand a fully-fledged portrait of the period global transport network.
 (For a project that does this in the ancient Roman world, [see the ORBIS project](http://orbis.stanford.edu/).)
 Thinking about the spatial extent of German construction in this period may not truly demand that we account for such transit times.
 It is nonetheless valuable to cycle through subjective computations like these re-projections in order to better clarify *for ourselves* what types of questions and perspectives we are hoping to bring to bear on these data.